timuric/Content-generator-sketch-plugin/README.md

 Best way to submit bugs is to attach a screenshot of the console app [like so](https://www.dropbox.com/s/qsy8uafncw91t6p/Screenshot%202014-04-25%2013.06.40.png) (use "sketch" in filter box)

 ## Contributing
 Any contribution is welcome, if you want to add more data sets or even your photo to the set let me know.
-Also if you can submit better demo gifs it would be vey much apprecoated.
+Also if you can submit better demo gifs it would be vey much appreciated.

 ## Credits
 * Photo collection [Unsplash](http://unsplash.com/)